frankcleary/data-science-bytes/content/flask-on-ec2.md

 # 1. Starting up an EC2 instance

 [Flask](http://flask.pocoo.org/) is a web framework for python, meaning that it provides a simple interface for dynamically generating responses to web requests.
-In this tutorial I set up a flask server on an Amazon Web Services EC2 instance.
-In [another post]({filename}/flask-sql.md) we'll set up the server to respond to requests with data from a SQL database.
-In a later post I'll show how to use this server to provide data for a D3.js plot where the user can request specific data to be plotted.
+In this tutorial I set up a Flask server on an Amazon Web Services EC2 instance.
+In [part 2]({filename}/flask-sql.md) we'll set up the server to respond to requests with data from a SQL database.
+In a parts [3]({filename}/flask-bart-sql.md) and [4]({filename}/flask-bart-graphing.md) I'll show how to use this server to provide data for a D3.js plot where the user can request specific data to be plotted.

 #### 1. Launch an EC2 instance.